 Or FAST Goals:

-But, regardless of the chosen approach, you and your team will need to assign people or teams, along with clear beginning and end dates to your tasks or goals before you can be successful with implementation.
+But, regardless of the chosen approach, you and your team will need to assign people or teams, along with clear beginning and end dates to your goals and tactics before you can be successful with implementation.

 As we have shared in past media (like this video), everything you do in your organization should be derived from your vision and your strategic priorities.
 If your vision and strategic priorities are clear, the actions that are needed to make that happen will also be clear and actionable.